jbrains/CrystalfontzLcdDisplayDriver/README.md

 This is a really simple Ruby driver for connecting to a USB-based Crystalfontz LCD.
 I use this for my training course Agile Design: Beyond the Basics.
 It probably has no other value, but if you can use it, then feel free.

+## Update 2020

+I no longer own this LCD, so I have no idea whether this code is still helpful.
+If you have a Crystalfontz device and this code helps you, then **please tell me which device you have**.
+Did you have to change the code?
+How?
+I might want to buy a new LCD and that information could be handy.
+Thanks.

 # How do I use this?

 1. Plug in your LCD display.
 I have the (now discontinued) Crystalfontz CFA634-NFA-KU.